linpengcheng/PurefunctionPipelineDataflow/README.md

 It will eventually evolve into this programming methodology ---- `the pure functional pipeline data flow and principle-based warehouse/workshop model`.

+Moreover, it can reconstitut a complex system into a neat straight line hanging from a warehouse.

 If there is no "pipe symbol", you can use the "assignment statement", which is applicable in any programming language.